canjs/canjs/view/mustache/doc/helper.md

 it is converted to a [can.compute] getter/setter function.
 This enables 2-way binding helpers.

-For example, the following helper two-way binds input elemnet's value to a [can.compute]:
+For example, the following helper two-way binds an input element's value to a [can.compute]:

     can.Mustache.registerHelper('value',function(value){